themeteorchef/adding-a-beta-invitation-system-to-your-meteor-application/adding-a-beta-invitation-system-to-your-meteor-application.md

 To get our beta invitation system up and running, we'll need to define a few routes in our application.
 Before we jump in, here's what we need:

-- A route where users from the public can signup to get an invite.
+- A route where users from the public can sign up to get an invite.
 - A route where users from the public can create their account once they've received a beta token.
 - A route where administrators can see a list of requested invites and manually invite new users.
 - A route where administrators can see a list of invites that have been sent along with their redemption status/
 - An example area where we can send our beta testers _after_ they've created an account.

 You'll notice that we have two distinct areas in our application: a public side that _anyone_ can see and an administrative side that only administrators can see.
-To handle the flow of traffic, we'll make use of Iron Router's before filters to create some rules for _who_ can gain access to _what_ in our application.
+To handle the flow of traffic, we'll make use of iron:router's before filters to create some rules for _who_ can gain access to _what_ in our application.

 #### Public Routes

 First, let's define our routes.
-We'll start with the public facing routes that _anyone_ can visit:
+We'll start with the public-facing routes that _anyone_ can visit:

 <p class="block-header">/client/routes/routes-public.coffee</p>